scrumit/hakyll/web/tutorials/01-installation.markdown

       - .
     extra-deps:
       - hakyll-4.13.0.1  # Or a later version you installed

+There is a stack init command that will create the stack.yaml file for you...

 On NixOS you will probably have to add the following lines to this file: